sebastianbaran13/sebastianbaran13/README.md

 ## Hi there 👋
+- 🖥 I’m currently working as Data Science Specialist for Verisk Analytics and as Assistant professor in Department of Mathematics at Cracow University of Economics.
+- 🏫 I have PhD in Mathematics.
+- 🔭 I am interested in ML applications in insurance.
+- 📫 How to reach me: sebastian.baran@uek.krakow.pl

 <!--
 **sebastianbaran13/sebastianbaran13** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.